Spain's Catalan region rocked by third day of violent unrest | The China Post

 He had earlier come under criticism from lawmakers in Madrid for not condemning the violence.

-“What it is important here is to see these people rejecting the sentences” against the Catalan separatist leaders, Torra said while participating in the protest march near the separatist stronghold of Girona.
+“What it is important here is to see these people rejecting the sentences,” Torra said while participating in the protest march near the separatist stronghold of Girona.
 “It’s fantastic to see the people mobilizing.”

 cw/sms (AP, AFP, dpa, Reuters)